Refurbished Medical Devices Market Size and Share

 Competitive Landscape

-The refurbished medical equipment market displays moderate concentration.
+The refurbished medical devices market displays moderate concentration.
 GE HealthCare, Philips, and Siemens Healthineers run factory refurbishment programs that pair original parts with new-equipment warranties, reinforcing brand loyalty.
 Their divisions also act as buyback channels, securing a steady inflow of de-installed devices that can be recertified.
 Meanwhile, Avante Health Solutions, Soma Tech Intl, Block Imaging International, and US Med-Equip cultivate specialization: Avante and Soma Tech Intl focus on ultrasound and monitoring, Block on imaging modalities, and US Med-Equip on rental hybrids.

 Technology is reshaping rivalry.
 NFT-backed certificates[4]Senay A. Gebreab, “Trusted Traceability and Certification of Refurbished Medical Devices Using Dynamic Composable NFTs,” IEEE Access, researchgate.net track every inspection and software update, reducing asymmetric information that once advantaged OEMs.
 Independent refurbishers deploy augmented-reality guidance to field engineers so that calibration steps match OEM torque values in real time.
 Digital auction houses widen reach and set reference prices, weakening opaque broker networks.
 Hybrid partnerships now emerge where independents secure selective OEM parts access in exchange for geographic exclusivity, signaling a shift from binary competition toward cooperative ecosystems.